Cannabis edible: Physical

 The adverse effects on health are most important when it is used in excessive quantities or with heavy frequency.
 A study funded by the National Institute on Drug Abuse entitled "Tasty THC: Promises and Challenges of Cannabis Edibles" found that heavy, long-term cannabis use appeared to worsen brain development, and psychiatric and heart health.
 On the other hand, the study also discovered that cannabis edibles did not appear to affect pulmonary function nor increase risk for cancer which is one reason people choose cannabis edibles over smoking cannabis.
 The study concedes that over-consuming cannabis is not lethal; to date, there has never been a death related to the actual toxicity of cannabis.
 However, there has been one death involving cannabis edibles.

 A safety concern with regards to cannabis edibles is overconsumption which is usually caused by the delayed effects of ingested cannabis.
 Because users do not feel the effects of cannabis edibles immediately, users may eat more to compensate and end up consuming too much THC.
 As a result, cannabis edibles as such have caused the most healthcare visits as compared to other forms of cannabis consumption.
 (Additionally, the amount of THC in any individual product may be highly variable.)
 Additionally people can have very different responses to the same amount of THC with 2.5 mg being enough for some people to begin to feel effects whilst, for others, 50 mg is required.
-Thus typical advice for newcomers is to "start low and go slow" in order to gauge the over-all initial effects, with 5–10 mg being one neophyte range.
+Thus typical advice for inexperienced users is to "start low and go slow" in order to gauge the over-all initial effects, with 5–10 mg being one neophyte range.